tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 At the same time that you are able to recognize the morals of the story, you cannot recognize the way that this narration is conditioning you to act a certain way.
 And these morals are so *very clearly* directed at cooperation, acceptance of the other, and the strength and importance of the individual existing within a community.
 We see those values and we like those values.

-So, until some of us are conditioned into Randian, personal-gain, kind of objectivist thinking, we do lean towards inclusion as an innate state of default.
+So, until some of us are conditioned into Randian[^rand], personal-gain, kind of objectivist thinking, we do lean towards inclusion as an innate state of default.
 We don’t understand the social constructs of why person from Racist group A can’t interact with person from diverse group B. This kind of segregation, as many have <span class="del">re</span>marked, is learned behaviour.

+[^rand]: As in Ayn Rand.

 </james>
 <from></from>